polio-nanopore/piranha/README.md

 Notably, `ddns_group` allows multiple references to be aggregated together/ anonymised within the final report.
 Current compatibility within piranha allows `ddns_group` fields to include: `WPV1`,`WPV2`,`WPV3`,`Sabin1-related`,`Sabin2-related`,`Sabin3-related` and `NonPolioEV`.

+## Additional metadata file
+Piranha can accept a csv file of metadata with the flag `-e/--epi-csv`, which needs to have a column `sample` and rows that correspond to the samples specified in `barcodes.csv`.
+Any additional metadata provided in this file will be appended to the output `detailed_run_report.csv`.

 ## Initial processing pipeline

 - Gathers all read files for a given barcode together